mongodb/docs/source/includes/api/list-tables/cloud-backup-snapshot-export/response.rst

    * - ``components``
      - array of documents
-     - *Returned only for sharded clusters.*
+     - *Returned for sharded clusters only.*

        Export job details for each replica set in the sharded cluster.

    * - ``components.exportId``
      - string
-     - *Returned only for sharded clusters.*
+     - *Returned for sharded clusters only.*

        Unique identifier of the export job for the replica set.

    * - ``components.replicaSetName``
      - string
-     - *Returned only for sharded clusters.*
+     - *Returned for sharded clusters only.*

        Name of the replica set.